ashprabaker/openapi-to-mcp/README.md

 ## ⚙️ Options

+- `-i, --interactive`: Run in interactive mode with guided prompts
 - `-n, --name <name>`: Set a custom name for the MCP server (defaults to the title from the OpenAPI spec)
 - `-v, --version <version>`: Set a custom version for the server (defaults to the version from the OpenAPI spec)
 - `-u, --base-url <url>`: Set a custom base URL for API requests (defaults to the first server URL in the OpenAPI spec)